30 Brilliant Large Group Games and Workshop Activities

 This is fun and loud energizer game based on the well-known “Rock, Paper, Scissor” game.
 People play against each other in pairs until the first win.
 But instead of the losing players becoming eliminated from the tournament, they become a fan of the winner, and they cheer for them as the winner plays against a new opponent.
 You repeat the process until there are only two players left with a huge fan base cheering for them.
 The last two players have to play until one has won twice.

 As this group activity tends to get loud, it’s best to play it somewhere outside.
-The great thing about this exercise is that it works whether you’re looking for a small group activity or large group game – it scales very easily and requires very little preparation!
-Looking for fun group activities you can run at a moment’s notice?
-Look no further!
+The great thing about this game is that it works whether you’re looking for a small group activity or large group game – it scales very easily and requires very little preparation!

 Doodling Together